 That what we at Jungle Lore Birding Tours by Asian Adventures strive for, as we encourage people across the world to come to India and explore this Incredible Land.

-The entity that we know as ASIAN ADVENTURES has taken numerous conservation measures across the nation and now we desire to put more efforts to upscale it.
-Tourists who have travelled with us remember us not only for extending an incredible experience but also maintaining the highest quality standards and transparency each time.
+The entity that we know as Asian Adventures has taken numerous conservation measures across the nation and now we desire to put more effort to upscale it.
+Tourists who have traveled with us remember us not only for extending an incredible experience but also for maintaining the highest quality standards and transparency each time.

-It all began with providing lodging accommodation to tourists which are not the only environmentally friendly but also constructed without deforestation.
-Thus, each of our stays is amid thick jungles and are done with stones and minimum possible wood.
-No concrete, no plastic, no harm to environs.
+It all began with providing lodging accommodation to tourists which is not only environmentally friendly but also constructed without deforestation.
+Thus, each of our stays is amid thick jungles and is done with stones and minimum possible wood.
+No concrete, no plastic, no harm to the environs.

-We are very strict about no-littering, no plastic.
-So each and every tourist who travels with us has to carry biodegradable or cloth bags to deposit waste they create (say during a birding tour) and later dispose of at the garbage bins.
+We are very strict about no littering, no plastic.
+So every tourist who travels with us has to carry biodegradable or cloth bags to deposit waste they create (say during a birding tour) and later dispose of it at the garbage bins.
 Moreover, plastic is banned at all our stays.
-You will be provided with bio-degradable cups/bags/plates if need be.
+You will be provided with biodegradable cups/bags/plates if need be.

-Asian Adventures also supports Chintan, the experts of toxic waste who are currently working with our help on micro solutions of garbage disposal in the Himalayan village, Pangot.near Nainital, Uttarakhand.
+Asian Adventures also supports Chintan, the experts of toxic waste who are currently working with our help on micro solutions for garbage disposal in the Himalayan village, Pangot. near Nainital, Uttarakhand.
 This initiative is called the Zero Waste Pangot Drive.

-Asian Adventures also funded the training programmes of the Bagh Foundation in Nandaur Tiger Reserve, the study conducting by NSI on the impact of garbage on the wildlife of Pangot.
+Asian Adventures also funded the training programs of the Bagh Foundation in Nandaur Tiger Reserve, the study conducted by NSI on the impact of garbage on the wildlife of Pangot.